AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/Exemptions/req.rst

+The following set of testcases checks compliance with this requirement.
-We validate all the aspects of this requirement with a set of testcases, subdivided in sections according to point #5 - demonstrate ability to exempt various groups of syntactic constructs:
+The testcases are partitioned into sections according to point #5 - demonstrate ability to exempt various groups of syntactic constructs: